wongzit/wongzit.github.io/_posts/3d-icss-analyses-with-icssgen3d-and-icsscub3d/2021-06-13-3d-icss-analyses-with-icssgen3d-and-icsscub3d.md

 ICSSgen3D and ICSScub3D could be download from [*GitHub*](https://github.com/wongzit).
 To install and run the programs, please refer to the user manuals.

-# DD-ICSS analyses of 1-methylazulene
+# 3D-ICSS analyses of 1-methylazulene

 ## Create input files with ICSSgen3D